 Treatment can take time, and a person may not feel better straight away.
 Antidepressants can take

 Some people with depression find that the following measures can help them manage their symptoms:

 - spending time with supportive friends or loved ones

-- abstaining from alcohol and illicit drugs
+- avoiding alcohol and illegal drugs

-- trying stress management techniques, such as yoga or journaling
+- trying stress management techniques

-- breaking significant tasks down into smaller ones and only doing those that are a priority
+- breaking significant tasks down into smaller ones

 If a friend or loved one is showing symptoms of depression, a person can help by:

 - continuing to invite them to events and outings